-Head back to school with an art project that inspires :: we’re painting our Words of the Year!
+Start your learning year with a back to school craft that inspires :: we’re painting our Words of the Year!

-– you are at home, in a childcare setting, or in a school.
 The ideas in the ebook are adaptable, with lots of suggestions for ways to extend the learning, and to include slightly younger or older children.
-The ebook covers a broad range of the early years spectrum, making it excellent as a stand-alone ‘curriculum’, or as a complement to other activities you have planned.

 Starting School series: Learning to Write Your Own Name